-In collaboration with leading researchers and research institutions in the region, including the Universidad Rafael Landívar, Programa Salvadoreño sobre Desarrollo y Medio Ambiente (PRISMA), Instituto Centroamericano de Estudios Fiscales (ICEFI) and the Facultad Latinoamericana de Ciencias Sociales-Costa Rica (FLACSO-CR), CLALS is engaged in an ambitious project about the composition and role of Central American elites who have long played an enormous role in shaping the political and economic landscape of Central America.
-This multi-year program of research, dialogue, and publication is funded by the Ford Foundation.
+In collaboration with leading researchers and research institutions in the region, including the Universidad Rafael Landívar, Programa Salvadoreño sobre Desarrollo y Medio Ambiente, Instituto Centroamericano de Estudios Fiscales and the Facultad Latinoamericana de Ciencias Sociales-Costa Rica, CLALS led in an ambitious project about the composition and role of Central American elites who have long played an enormous role in shaping the political and economic landscape of Central America.
+This multi-year program of research, dialogue, and publication was funded by the Ford Foundation.

-This three-day seminar in San José, Costa Rica, November 1-3, 2012, to discuss and debate commissioned papers and the project's progress.
+This three-day seminar in San José, Costa Rica, November 1-3, 2012, was convened to discuss and debate commissioned papers and the project's progress.
 Highlights of the seminar included the following:

 - Representatives from ICEFI delivered a general outline of a publication that will be composed of five country studies exploring how elites exercise power within the fiscal arena;